-- Make provision for approximately 180 dwellings with an indicative net density of 30 dwellings per hectare; - Respond positively to, and respect, the topography of the site and the site's prominent position.
+- Make provision for approximately 180 dwellings with an indicative net density of 30 dwellings per hectare; - Be delivered in accordance with a phasing plan and master plan to be agreed by the Local Planning Authority as part of any planning application; - Respond positively to, and respect, the topography of the site and the site's prominent position.
 This should be done by ensuring that development is of an appearance and scale that, as far as possible, helps maintain the semi-rural character of the site and includes a scheme of landscaping that softens the visual dominance of the site; - Have a design and layout of a quality and character that respects the site's visible location adjacent to one of the key gateways to Alton.
 This should be achieved in part through the provision of a planted and landscaped screen along the northern boundary of the site and through a proposed scale of development that is in keeping with the character of the Greenfield Estate, opposite.
 A scheme of landscaping for the site should also include measures to enhance the attractiveness of the water meadows at the southern end of the site; - Ensure that an appropriate parcel at the southern end of the site remains undeveloped in light of its location in Flood Zone 3.
-This southern parcel will be retained and made accessible to the public as a water meadow and recreation space; - Be supported by a hydrology study, covering the potential impact on the river Wey prior to work commencing on site; - Conserve the significance of the adjacent Grade II Listed Building and its setting. - In the event that archaeological remains are identified on site, an archaeological investigation should be undertaken to the satisfaction of the local planning authority. - Draw its main vehicular access from the B3349 New Odiham Road to the east of the site; - Maintain the public footpath link running across the site and provide additional pedestrian and cycle links around the periphery of the site to allow safe access to the existing network; - Ensure that first occupation of any new units on site will only take place following the upgrade of off-site highways infrastructure to create additional highways capacity at the New Odiham Road and Basingstoke Road junction; and - Seek to accommodate the existing powerlines crossing the site by relocating them underground and make provision for any wayleave required by the local network operator, subject to viability.
+This southern parcel will be retained and made accessible to the public as a water meadow and recreation space; - Ensure adequate drainage and water run off flood management provision as well as sewerage infrastructure and capacity is in place and available locally prior to the first occupancy of any new units on site; - Be supported by a hydrology study, covering the potential impact on the river Wey prior to work commencing on site; - Ensure that it preserves the adjacent Grade II Listed Building, its setting and any features of special or architectural interest; - In the event that archaeological remains are identified on site, an archaeological investigation should be undertaken to the satisfaction of the local planning authority. - Protect and retain the existing mature trees and hedgerows covered by Tree Preservation Orders (TPOs) on site; - Draw its main vehicular access from the B3349 New Odiham Road to the east of the site; - Maintain the public footpath link running across the site and provide additional pedestrian and cycle links around the periphery of the site to allow safe access to the existing network; - Ensure that first occupation of any new units on site will only take place following the upgrade of off-site highways infrastructure to create additional highways capacity at the New Odiham Road and Basingstoke Road junction; and - Continue to accommodate the existing powerlines crossing the site by relocating them underground and make provision for any wayleave required by the local network operator.